JFL110/app-base-prender/README.md

 See [examples](https://github.com/JFL110/app-base-examples).

 ## Parse
 Stage one is parsing.
-HTML and other content is read and transformed to a tree structure of _RenderNodes_ that can represent either layout elements, such as a HTML tag, or dyanmic elements, such as a users profile picture.
+HTML and other content is read and transformed to a tree structure of _RenderNodes_ that can represent either layout elements, such as a HTML tag, or dyanmic elements, such as a user's profile picture.
 This model is then cached and used across requests.

 #### Inlining
 Mark _script_ or _link_ tags with an _inline_ attribute to pull the content into the same page and reduce client requests for small resources.